ncatlab/nlab-content/pages/3/7/6/7/7673/content.md

 ## Examples

+Comprehension categories and display map categories are easy to come by "in nature", but it is more difficult to find examples of the "split" versions of the above structure (which are what is needed for modeling type theory).
+Here we summarize some basic known constructions.

-There are several ways to construct categories with the above structure out of categories that occur "in nature".
-But first we should mention the examples that come from type theory itself.
+However, first we should mention the examples that come from type theory itself.

 ### Syntactic categories